phirrehan/dotfiles/README.md

 ### Termux:API

-Most of the useful scripts use a termux package called Termux:API.
+Most of the useful scripts use a termux package called `Termux:API`.
 Install this using pkg for a funtional experience.

 ```
 pkg update && pkg install termux-api
 ```

-Take a look at the [official documentation](https://wiki.termux.com/wiki/Termux:API) of Termux:API for a list of things this package can do.
+Take a look at the [official documentation](https://wiki.termux.com/wiki/Termux:API) of `Termux:API` for a list of things this package can do.

 ### Termux:Widget

-To add a widget of termux in phone's launcher, install Termux:Widget from F-droid.
+To add a widget of termux in phone's launcher, install `Termux:Widget` from F-droid.
 It displays a list of scripts stored in ~/.shortcuts which can be run with the press of a button.
 Copy ~/dotfiles/.shortcuts/ over to home directory.

-Note: symlink to home does not work.
+> Note: symlink to home does not work.

 ```
 cp -r ~/dotfiles/.shortcuts/ ~/